TomasMikula/libretto/docs/basics.md

 We draw in-ports on the left and out-ports on the right.

-The in-ports and out-ports define the _interface_ of a block.
+The in-ports and out-ports define the _interface_ of a component.

-We can think of a block as a part of a system that runs autonomously and communicates with the rest of the system through its in-ports and out-ports.
+We can think of a component as a part of a system that runs autonomously and communicates with the rest of the system through its in-ports and out-ports.

-☝️ Do _not_ assume that through in-ports information flows into the block and through out-ports information flows out of the block.
+☝️ Do _not_ assume that through in-ports information flows into the component and through out-ports information flows out of the component.
 That may or may not be the case.
 In general, information may flow in either direction or even in both directions through an in-port as well as through an out-port.
 However, the distinction between in-ports and out-ports is important for composition, see below.